 - There were two or more unsuccessful repair attempts for a serious or deadly defect within the first 18 months or 18,000 miles of ownership

 - There were four or more unsuccessful repair attempts by a manufacturer or dealer within the first 18 months or 18,000 miles of ownership

 - The motor home was out of service for more than 30 days in the first 18 months or 18,000 of ownership

 When you are having issues with your vehicle and believe it to be a lemon, the most important thing is to get yourself help.
 At the Law Offices of Howard D. Silver, we are dedicated to helping Californians who are struggling because of their vehicle.
 We offer free consultations and ensure that a manufacturer or dealer has to pay the court costs.

 Your lawsuit is taken on a contingency-fee basis, meaning that we do not charge anything while we work your case and reimburse ourselves once the process ends with a favorable outcome for you.
 If we don’t recover anything, we don’t charge anything.

 Because of our attorney’s extensive experience, he will know within 30 days whether or not a manufacturer will be buying back your vehicle and how to proceed thereafter.

-Contact our attorney, Howard D. Silver, today for a free case review.
-We are proud to serve Los Angeles, San Bernardino, Riverside, Ventura, and throughout California.
-Contact us today by filling out the form on this page or calling us (855) 341-2611.
+Contact Howard D. Silver for a free case review.
+We are proud to serve Los Angeles, San Bernardino, Riverside, Ventura, and all of California.
+Call 818-597-2610 today.